There is no compromise for a major change to bitcoin that 95% of the network will agree to. Bitcoin core is partly

 A hard fork that is planned to coordinate enough hashing power to make the new chain sustainable while allowing the old chain to continue as normal, can be clean.

 This differentiation would minimize the confusion and make the 2 chains distinguishable.
-In this case none of those nightmare scenarios we hear about bad hard-folks would materialize.
+In this case, none of those nightmare scenarios we hear about bad hard forks would materialize.

 This is not an attack

 There is no need to see a fork like this as an adversarial action.
-Those making the new project and those wishing to maintain the old project need not have any ill feeling or bad intentions toward each other.
+Those making the new project and those wishing to maintain the old project need not have any ill feelings or bad intentions toward each other.
 They just have different opinions about what should be in the code base and they want their solutions to be tried.

 If the fork is well planned and executed, most bitcoin products and service providers would end up supporting both coins.